yashkemkar/devnotes/Notes/javascript.md

 This returns a whole string in the console:
 "hello my name is yash and i like the fraction 3/8 which has a decimal value of 0.375".

-#### Short Circuits && and ||
+### Short Circuits && and ||
 Previously we learned that && and || are syntax for and or within boolean logic, however with the updated version of JavaScript, they have additional functionality.
 We can use them when we want to check something is true first and then do an action.
+What the && does is turn the first statement into a conditional statement, which if true, executes the second statement.

-For example we can use && to see if there is a key within a dictionary, and if there is, assign the value of the key-value pair to something else.
+It is similar to the ternary operator, however the ternary operator just outputs true/false, this would execute the argument if the the first conditional statement is true.
+If it was false, instead of returning false like the ternary operator, it just returns undefined.
 See the example below:

 ```
 let person_dict = {name: 'jon'}